srdjan/mono-jsx/README.md

 });
 ```

-and you will need [tsx](https://www.npmjs.com/package/tsx) to start the app.
+and you will need [tsx](https://www.npmjs.com/package/tsx) to start the app without a build step.

 ```bash
 npx tsx app.tsx